zestyai/engineering-test-fullstack/README.md

   Take *propertyId* and *distance* (in meters) as inputs.
 The API should return the following:
   * parcel area (meters squared)
   * buildings areas (array, meters squared)
-  * buildings distances to center (array, meters squared).
+  * buildings distances to center (array, meters).
 Distance to center is the distance from the building to the `geocode_geo` field in the property table.
   * zone density (percentage).
 Create a "zone" geography, which is a buffer of *distance* meters around the `geocode_geo` point.
 Then, calculate the percentage of that zone geography which has buildings in it.